sabbelasichon/typo3-rector-venlo/public/markdown/rectorphp/0060_rector_overview.md

 ```

-## Create your own Rector
+## Create your own Rector(s)
 <!-- .slide: data-transition="convex" -->

 Note:
 - It is library you can built upon

-## Abstract Syntax Tree
+## How does it work?
+* Parses PHP code into an abstract syntax tree (AST)
+* Runs  a set of upgrade rules
+* Saves all changes back to a PHP file

+## <span class="highlight">A</span>bstract <span class="highlight">S</span>yntax <span class="highlight">T</span>ree

 Note:
+- Rector is heavily based on the Abstract Syntax Tree and PHPStan (itself based on the AST)
-- First time i heart about AST i thought: Yeah, so what
+- First time i heart about AST when i have a presentation about PHP7 i thought: Yeah, so what... but it changed PHP, really
+- AST is not unique to PHP